Chris Paredes ParadigmLast changed 4/14 12:53A PDT

-(Updated for Emory; see bottom of paradigm for LD)
+(Updated for TOC; see bottom of paradigm for LD)

 E-Mail Chain: Add me (firstname.lastname@example.org).
 I do not distribute docs to third party requests unless a team has failed to update their wiki.

 Experience: I consider myself fluent in debate, but my debate philosophy is reflective of the fact that I debated in the 00s and may not align with current "meta" trends of the community.
-I debated four years of policy for Damien ('05), did not debate in college (Amherst '09), coached HS briefly after college, judged sporadically during law school (Emory 13L) for the Atlanta Urban Debate League.
-I have been coaching for Damien since 2017.
+I debated four years of policy for Damien ('05), but did not debate in college (Amherst '09).
+I coached during my gap year and continued to judge during law school (Emory 13L) for the Atlanta Urban Debate League, and returned to coaching for Damien in 2017.

-Debate: I view debate as a game where the "rules" of the game are mostly made up in round by the debaters.
-With a very few exceptions (the length of speeches, the order of the speeches, which side the teams are on, clipping, etc.) I think everything is fair game for the teams to establish during the round.
+Debate: I view debate as a game.
+The rules of the game (the length of speeches, the order of the speeches, which side the teams are on, clipping, etc.) are set by the tournament left to me (and other judges) to enforce.
+Comparatively, the standards of the game are mostly made up in round by the debaters.
 I am open to voting for almost any argument or style so long as I have an idea of how it functions within the round and it is appropriately impacted.
 Persuading me to favor your view/interpretation of debate is accomplished by convincing me that it is the method that promotes better debate (either more fair or more pedagogical) comparative to your opponent's method.
 CX is binding and I flow it.

-Evidence and Argumentative Weight: Tech trumps truth, but it is easier to debate well by using true arguments and good cards.
+Evidence and Argumentative Weight: Tech over truth, but it is always easier to debate well by using true arguments and good cards.
 In-speech analysis goes a long way with me; I am much more likely to side with the team that explains a warrant vs. the one that extends by tagline and/or author only.
 I will read cards as necessary, including explicit prompting, however when I start reading evidence I do so critically and will evaluate warrants for myself.
 Arguments are only as good as their warrants -- if a card does not have the necessary warrants underlined/highlighted then I will treat them as analytics.
-This means that you are much better off with a few good well-highlighted cards than multiple bad under-highlighted cards.
-Well explained analytics can beat bad/under-highlighted cards.
+You are much better off with a few good well-highlighted cards than multiple bad and/or under-highlighted cards.
+Well explained logical analytics, especially if developed in CX, can beat bad/under-highlighted cards.

 Argument Selection: Run whatever you are most familiar and comfortable with.
 I believe it is better for debate that judges reward good debating over ideological preferences, and I try my best to hold myself to this standard.
 I am aware of my biases and strive to correct them and remain neutral.
-Almost all of my personal preferences can be overcome if you debate better than your opponents.
+Almost all of my personal preferences can be overcome if you debate better than your opponents, and I have voted for numerous arguments that I would rather not exist in debate.
 Regardless of the style of debate you choose, your goal should be to debate in a way where you do the work for me.
 Your goal in your final rebuttal is 1) establish what criterion the debate should be evaluated under and 2) demonstrate to me why you win under those criterion.

 Argument by argument breakdown below.